PUBG Mobile New State release date, price, trailer and everything we know so far

 PUBG Mobile New State release date and price

-There’s been no announcement of an official release date just yet, but we expect it to arrive some time in 2021.
+There’s been no announcement of an official PUBG New State release date just yet, but we expect it to arrive some time in 2021 for both iOS and Android.

+Players will be able to join alpha tests later in 2021 before the full release, though again, we don't know when that's happening.
+They can pre-register on the Google Play store – and in a week, over five million players have, Krafton announced – with iOS pre-registration coming later.

+You did it!
+We did it!
+Thanks to our AMAZING community, we’ve hit over 5 million pre-registrations on Google Play within a week! 🙏We're excited to share more exclusive info soon, so keep an eye on our social channels and spread the word! 👀#pubgnewstate #pubgns #newstate pic.twitter.com/gBrtPism6cMarch 5, 2021

 Despite this, the launch trailer did confirm that pre-orders are now live, meaning, if you have an Android phone, you can pre-register on the Google Play Store to automatically download the game to your device upon release.
 We’ve created a handy guide for those looking to do so here.